ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/avg.md

 **Returned value**

-- `0` if the supplied parameter is empty.
+- `NaN` if the supplied parameter is empty.
 - Mean otherwise.

 **Return type** is always [Float64](../../../sql-reference/data-types/float.md).